-Pit Stop Locations.
+Pit Stop Registration is now open.
 Pit stops are a great way for organizations to get involved on Bike to Work Day.
-They offer fun breaks for new and experienced bike riders to rest and pick up FREE t-shirts, snacks, and encouragement at an estimated 100 pit stop locations.
-Pit stops will be available from 6 to 9 a.m.
+They offer fun breaks for new and experienced bike riders to rest and pick up FREE t-shirts, snacks, and encouragement.
+An estimated 100 pit stops will be available from 6 to 9 a.m.
 Check back in early May for a map of all pit stop locations.
-For information on hosting a pit stop, please visit our pit stop registration page.
+For information on hosting a pit stop, please visit our registration page.

-Bike to Work Corporate Pledge and Employer Services.
+Bike to Work employer pledge now open.
 Employers can get rolling too!
-Get your employees ready to GO by BIKE by taking advantage of FREE bike services offered by iCommute.
-First, pledge to take part in Bike to Work Day 2015, and help us reach our goal of 25,000 logged miles – the equivalent of one trip around the world and one million calories burned.
-Once your organization has pledged, register for a free, on-site bike education class to get employees comfortable with riding.
-Participating employees can even receive free mobile bike tune-ups.
+Prepare your employees to GO by BIKE by taking advantage of FREE bike services offered by iCommute.
+First, pledge to get your employees ready for Bike to Work Day 2015, and help us reach our goal of 25,000 logged miles – the equivalent of one trip around the world and one million calories burned.
+Once your organization has pledged, register for a free, on-site bike education class to get employees comfortable with riding, or a bike mini tune-up event to make sure bikes are road-ready.
 You can also host a pit stop!

-Bike to Work 2014 Recap.
+iCommute Bike Month Mini-Grants.
+Thank you to all the organizations that applied for a Bike Month Mini-Grant.
+All funds have been allocated and the application period is closed.
+We look forward to supporting the funded projects leading up to, during, and following Bike Month 2015.
+Bike to Work 2014 recap.
 Across the region, Bike to Work Day ridership and the number of pit stops reached an all-time high in 2014.
 On Bike to Work Day, more than 8,700 people biked to work, stopping at one of 96 pit stops set up across the county.
-Overall, more than 272,000 bicycle commute miles were logged in TripTracker in May 2014, generating significant environmental and health benefits.
+In May 2014, more than 272,000 bike commute miles were logged in TripTracker, generating significant environmental and health benefits.
 That equates to nearly 11,800 gallons of gas saved, 8.3 million calories burned, and is equivalent to nearly 11 trips around the earth.